Note

 Select Modify to complete the installation.

-To add the Unreal Engine plugin for Visual Studio to UE, follow these steps:
+To install the Unreal Engine plugin for Visual Studio to UE, there are two approaches:

 - For manual installation instructions, see vc-ue-extensions.